EmirErfan/EmirErfan/README.md

 - 💻 Interested in Fullstack Development, AI Engineering, and scalable systems
 - 🛠 Mainly working with Laravel, React, Tailwind, and Node.js
 - 🌱 Currently learning DevOps, system design, and cloud technologies
-- 🤝 Open to internships, collaborations, and interesting project ideas
+- 🤝 Open to internships
-- ☕ Powered by caffeine and questionable commit messages
+- ☕ Powered by caffeine

-I enjoy building practical projects that solve real problems while continuously improving my development workflow and software engineering skills.

 ---